Textadept 12.6 Manual

 Modules

 Modules are packages of Lua code that provide functionality for Textadept.
-Most of the editor’s features come from individual modules (see Textadept’s core/ and modules/ directories).
-Textadept can load modules when the application starts up, or it can load modules on-demand in response to events.
+Most of the editor’s features come from individual modules (Textadept’s core/ and modules/ directories).
+Textadept can load modules when the application starts up, and it can load modules on-demand in response to events.
 Once a module is loaded, it persists in memory and is never unloaded.
-Textadept attempts to load, in order, a given module from the following locations:

 1. Your ~/.textadept/modules/ directory.